tdilber/anouncy/README.md

 + Create Vote project.
 + Update to Spring Boot 3.
++ Migrate to Local communication to gRPC.
++ Install a swagger supported multi service.

 - Changed to Dockerfile system to native image.
 - Write Tests With test Containers.